robertmuth/Cwerg/Docs/FAQ.md

 An early version of Cwerg did exactly that but it caused a stark imbalance between the complexity of call and other instructions.
-In the C++ implementation this also caused a noticeable increase in memory usage.
+In the C++ implementation this caused a noticeable increase in memory usage.

-The pusharg/poparg opcodes also serve as start and end points for live ranges and at least for not all opcode write at most one register.
+The pusharg/poparg opcodes also serve as start and end points for live ranges and at least for now all opcode write at most one register.

 ### Is there a style guide for the C++ code?